-- numbers under 10, except for weights and measurements
+- Numbers under 10, except for weights, measurements and recipe / instructional articles

-- all state names — we DON'T use postal abbreviations (CA, NY, FL) nor do we want AP-style state abbreviations (Calif., Mass.).
+- All state names — we do not use postal abbreviations (CA, NY, FL), nor do we want AP-style state abbreviations (Calif., Mass.).
 Spell out state names in all instances.
 (This excludes references to the United States — please use U.S. in all instances.)

 Use the abbreviations Ave., Blvd. and St. only with a numbered address: 600 New York Blvd.
-Spell them out and capitalize when part of a formal street name without a number: New York Avenue.
-Lowercase and spell out when used alone or with more than one street name: New York and Pennsylvania avenues.
+Spell all of them out and capitalize them when part of a formal street name without a number: New York Avenue.
+Lowercase and spell them out when used alone or with more than one street name: New York and Pennsylvania avenues.

 - Use figures when specifying ages.
 Use hyphens for ages used as adjectives before a noun or as substitutes for a noun.

 Right: A 4-year-old girl, the girl is 4 years old, the class is for 2-year-olds, the ring has been in her family for 65 years, She is in her 20s.

 Wrong: A 4 year-old girl, 2-years-olds, 10 year old boy

 Do not use ampersands in the article body or meta data.
 Ampersands can be used in the title, subtitle and headings where appropriate as long as they don't interfere with keywords.